icaew-digital-archive/icaew-digital-archive-handbook/docs/admin-guides/preservica/pre-ingest.md

     | Language | A language of the intellectual content of the resource. |
     | Relation | A reference to a related resource. |

-## Auto Classification for DC Metadata

-ICAEW has a strict taxonomy that is held in Symphony.
-We use this resource to auto classify the dublin core subject metadata.
-The script provides subject classification to a percentage, the decision is to include only subjects with a classification threshold of 90% plus.
-The second rule is to include only the top 4 subjects classified by Symphony.

-Script:

-    java -jar Semaphore-CLSClient-5.6.3.jar --cloud-api-key=q+XmveQ3IDm3UXArcKDQLg== --url=https://cloud.smartlogic.com/svc/138b5bab-8ac4-45e0-b36f-815008f9921d/ input --threshold=90 --csv-output-file output.csv

-### Things to note:

-* threshold=90 is the 90% classification threshold.
-* the output must be a csv.

-### Process:

-* Enter the output csv, apply auto filter.
-* Column C, choose exclusively Generic_UPWARD.
-* From there, copy the top 4 90 + subjects into the dublin core csv SIP creation tool described below.

 ## SIP